 I have taught in primary schools in the UK and Africa and more recently have worked on various projects developing online and blended learning programmes and resources.

 As a teacher I used Online Educational Resources without realising what they really were but knowing that they complemented my lessons and saved me a lot of time.
-For example, I found shared PowerPoint presentations to help with various science subjects from sites such as Primary Resources and BBC’s Bitesize, which would otherwise take me hours to create, or interesting as well as exciting games to support Mathematics lessons.
+For example, I found shared PowerPoint presentations to help with various science subjects from sites such as BBC’s Bitesize, which would otherwise take me hours to create, or interesting as well as exciting games to support Mathematics lessons.
 It was only as a programme and content developer that I came to know of Open Educational Resources (OER) formally and went in search of websites and communities that shared OER, such as OERCommons.

 More practically, when setting out to find OER three questions have proved useful: